SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

 The TF-IDF tool analyses the top-ranking pages for your target keywords and looks for frequently used ones.
 These are the topic-relevant terms and concepts that will help you increase the relevance (and hence the rankings) of your pages in the semantic search era.

 To start the competitive research, simply launch Rank Tracker and create a project for your site.
-Go to Keyword Research > Domain Research, out of a few available keyword research tools, select Competition TF-IDF Explorer, paste your seed keywords, exclude negative keywords to make the semantic analysis more precise, and press Search.
+Go to Keyword Research > Domain Research, out of a few available competitive analysis tools, select Competition TF-IDF Explorer, paste your seed keywords, exclude negative keywords to make the semantic analysis more precise, and press Search.

 This way, you don't get a merely random keyword list — you get a list of semantically tied phrases that appear important and relevant to search engines.
 By gathering this kind of topical concepts, you'll be able to build a comprehensive content strategy.